Dave-DigiMim/Device-Management/README.md

 #### Directory: `poweroff`
 ##### poweroff-v1(.c), poweroff-v2
 These programs (written in C and Python respectively) are used to send a message directly to the relevant pi-topHUB to trigger a full system hardware shutdown.
+##### poweroff-v{1,2}.service
+These are systemd services for the poweroff programs, which ensure that they are always run when the OS is shutting down.
+These are typically put in `/lib/system/systemd/`, and enabled by running `sudo systemctl enable poweroff-v1.service` and `sudo systemctl enable poweroff-v1.service` in the terminal.

 #### Directory: `tests`
 ##### pt-device-manager-req-test